stripe/vscode-stripe/README.md

 ## Contributions

-Stripe for Visual Studio Code is an open source project, and is currently in **public beta**.
+Stripe for Visual Studio Code is an open source project.
 We do development in the open, where our [issue tracker](https://github.com/stripe/vscode-stripe/issues) is public here in GitHub.

 Contributions and feedback to the project are welcome, so please open issues for feature requests, questions and alike.